WHAT TO DO IF YOU FIND A STRAY

 3. If the little guy is timid and won't allow himself to be approached but obviously needs help, please ensure there is adequate food and shelter available to him.
 Food and a home-made shelter will most definitely go a long way toward helping him/her survive.
 Please read the information at Feral Cats for tips on how to provide adequate life-sustaining assistance, especially during cold weather.
 You may also call the SPCA for assistance at 1-877-722-1522.

 4. If he is unapproachable but obviously needs medical help, it may be necessary to live trap him to make sure he gets the medical care and assistance he requires.
 Live traps may be borrowed from DunRoamin' Stray and Rescue (328-3380) as necessary and when available.

 5. Okay.
 So what if he's a healthy and uninjured stray?
 If you are unable to take him in permanently, you still have numerous other options to make his life a little better until permanent help can be located.
 You can start by making him safe and warm in a room in your home (or the home of a friend, colleague, family member) - bathroom, laundry room, spare room, basement, etc. He'll be okay there with a warm bed, food, water and litter box until other arrangements can be made.
 Then:

 a. check with your friends, family, colleagues, acquaintances, etc. One of them may be happy to welcome a new family member;

-DunRoamin's mandate is to help sick or injured animals who have no other alternative.
-If he or she is an injured stray who needs assistance, please call our message machine at 328-3380.
+DunRoamin's mandate is to help sick or injured animals who have no other alternative and therefore we are unable to take healthy strays as they will take up space and resources which are required for the sick/injured/abused/neglected for whom there is no other alternative.
+If he or she is an injured stray who needs medical assistance, please call a veterinary clinic or our message machine at 328-3380.
 Messages are checked twice daily.
 If he or she is in need of immediate medical assistance, please follow the instructions provided in the message.

 FEEDING AND CARING FOR BOTTLE BABIES